AlexeyBond/godot-constraint-solving/README.md

 2. Make a map (a TileMap or GridMap) with examples of how your tiles should be used.
 3. Create a TileMap or GridMap generated map will be written to.
    The new map should use the same tile set/mesh library as one created on step 2.
-   You may place some tiles on that map (eighter manually or procedurally), generator will take them into account and fill other cells accordingly.
+   You may place some tiles on that map (either manually or procedurally), generator will take them into account and fill other cells accordingly.
    But try to not create an unsolvable puzzle when doing so.
 4. Create a `WFC2DGenerator` node and set the following properties:
    - `target` should point to a map node that will contain a generated map - one created at step 3